Dark Circles Under Eyes – it’s such a common complaint. Is it because of lack of sleep or a poor diet?

 It would be more realistic to have an option to reduce the under eye circle or heavy eyelid problems.

 To do away with the lingering puffiness, fat sculpting lower blepharoplasty is a suitable choice for many patients wanting to refresh and tighten the eye area.
 This surgical eyelid procedure improves the appearance of the eye area by diminishing fat while tightening the skin.
-Dr Benjamin Burt is our eyelid Expert and gets excellent results with his unique lower blepharoplasty and fat redistribution techniques under the eyelid area.

 Sometimes injections can also help (under eye filler in the tear trough area).
 Read our blog about the experience of patient AMEA, who had under eye filler injections as well as an Upper Blepharoplasty in her 20s, because she was unhappy with the appearance of her eyelids AND the constant eye infections that came with heavy, sagging eyelids.